kuscinteractive/worldvenues/README.md

 WorldVenues
 ==

-WorldVenues was an iPad app for armchair travelers.
+WorldVenues is an iPad app for armchair travelers.
 The app delivered exclusive, VIP access to the most beautiful music venues around the world.
 As a virtual coffee table app, users could browse through exclusive photography, rich written histories, and performances from within each site.

 # History